Social Links vs. Language Barriers: Decoding the Global Spread of Streaming Content: Discussion

 We demonstrate how language usage and social connections affect the spreading of online content, suggesting that individuals may react differently to the same content based on their backgrounds.
 Thus, quantifying the differences in interest changes based on their social background and language may be beneficial to understanding the hidden pattern of human behavior.
+In addition, distinct patterns of dissemination between user-generated videos and conventional content highlight the content consumption dependence on new features of content.
+We expect that emerging technologies such as AR and VR have a potential to introduce a new content consumption pattern.Content producers and platform providers can also benefit from our research in a practical manner.
+The cost of content translation and review forces the provider to choose content that generates more views for the same amount of money, and it is possible if we consider the kind of content and its social and cultural ties.
+Predicting the virality of individual contents necessitates more investigation, which we leave for future study.
 By spotlighting the influential factors of cultural spreading, we want to shed light on the unexplored mechanism underlying the general rules of cultural spreading and adoption.
 Finally, we emphasize that our research has potential wider implications in contemporary society, not restricted to streaming platforms, as soft power is increasingly important in contemporary society~\cite{nye1990soft}.

 \begin{acks}

 This work was supported by the National Research Foundation of Korea (NRF) funded by the Korean government (grant No. NRF-2022R1C1C2004277 (T.Y.) and 2022R1A2C1091324 (J.Y.)).
 The Korea Institute of Science and Technology Information (KISTI) also supported this research by providing KREONET, a high-speed Internet connection.
 This work was also supported by Innovative Human Resource Development for Local Intellectualization program through the Institute of Information \& Communications Technology Planning \& Evaluation(IITP) grant funded by the Korea government(MSIT) (IITP-2024-RS-2022-00156360).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
 Google Bard (\url{https://bard.google.com}) was used to rephrase the title and Grammarly (\url{https://grammarly.com/}) was used to check the grammatical error of the manuscript.
 The authors also have declared that no competing interests.